kyang5/coursedescriptions/source/courses/comp460.rst

 Description
 ----------------------------

-The design and analysis of algorithms is central to computer science.
-This course will focus both on presenting general techniques for designing correct and efficient algorithms, as well as on formal methods for proving the correctness and analyzing the complexity of such algorithms.
+The design and analysis of algorithms are central to computer science.
+This the course will focus both on presenting general techniques for designing correct and efficient algorithms, as well as on formal methods for proving the correctness and analyzing the complexity of such algorithms.
 Also included will be an introduction to the theory of NP-completeness, whereby certain